geohot/fromthetransistor/README.md

 - Come in BGA packages - 100 pins at least
 - No internal oscilator
 -

-*Describe how FPGAs are buildable using transistors.*

-*What are Integrated Circuits?*

-*What are LUTs?*

-*Talk briefly about the theory of transistors*

 ## Emulation
 Building on real hardware limits the reach of this course.
 Using something like Verilator will allow anyone with a computer to play